windowz414/windowz414/README.md

 ### Just a YouTuber doing something weird.

-A multifunctional programmer (?) working on different stuff like scripting, modding and many more.
+A multifunctional programmer working on different stuff like scripting, modding and many more.

 Pinned repositories are mostly Android stuff.

+I work at amyROM as RHM (Right Hand Man), Stellar OS as Seed maintainer and GNU/Weeb as tester.

+Don't forget to embrace E-mpire. >:3

 Also, just in case you wonder, here are my stats (Credit to @00p513-dev)